WouterJanson/evidos.github.io/forms/configuration.md

 For details on the postback mechanism see: [https://evidos.github.io/signhost/postback/](/signhost/postback)

 ## Return URL
-At the end of the signing the signers are send to a return URL.
+At the end of the signing, the signers are sent to a return URL.
 This can be a result page of the customer or a result page on Evidos forms.
-Within the Evidos forms it is possible to additionally start a payment process or any other trigger.
+Within the Evidos forms, it is possible to additionally start a payment process or any other trigger.

 ## Retrieving the result Postback/ Get
 For the webform a specific postback URL is configured.